 | ^^^^^^^^^^^^^^^^^^^^^^^^^^ expected `String`, found `&str`

-The error, as I understand it, is saying that we’re trying to flatten an borrowing iterator of &str
+The reason for the error is that we’re trying to flatten a borrowing iterator of &str

 is a bad idea because each line is a string owned by this function, so we can’t return references to it.
 Rather, we need to convert the string slices returned by split_whitespace()